scharlau/Parsing/README.md

 1. Round one should be reading the csv file and getting the data into the application.
 2. Round two should be displaying the data in a suitable manner.
-3. Round three should be adding in the 'status.cvs' file to tie together the bears with their current status.
+3. Round three should be adding in the data in the 'status.cvs' file to tie together the bears with their current status.
+See the section further below for details on this part.

 ## Reading a CSV file
 This is a common approach to working with open data, which is available in this format.
 There are methods available to read each row, and to parse them into objects for your application using http://ruby-doc.org/stdlib-2.4.2/libdoc/csv/rdoc/CSV.html You can also find more at https://www.sitepoint.com/guide-ruby-csv-library-part/ and you can also explore CVSReader gem https://github.com/csv11/csvreader which works better too.
 Look at the reasons for issues around the standard library at https://github.com/csv11/docs/blob/master/why-the-csv-stdlib-is-broken.md